Matthias247/jawampa/readme.md

   required in the WAMP specification. **jawampa** will use Jackson to transform data from binary to JSON which will use a base64 encoding, but will not prepend the data with a leading 0 byte.
 - **jawampa** only supports the **WAMPv2** basic profile.
 Features defined in the advanced profile are not supported.
 - **jawampa** only supports websocket connections between WAMP clients and routers.
+- The roles of the client and router are properly transmitted but not taken into account for all other actions.
+E.g. it won't be verified whether a remote peer actually provides the needed functionality or not.
+The assumption is that all peers implement all of the roles that apply for them.